 You can try play Omaha poker online in several US states.
 Some states, like Nevada, Delaware and New Jersey, have also entered into a multistate compact so that player pools are shared.

-New Jersey: NJ has one of the biggest legal online poker industries in the US.
+New Jersey poker sites: NJ has one of the biggest legal online poker industries in the US.
 You can play an Omaha game online for free in New Jersey at nearly a dozen poker sites.

-West Virginia: Like Michigan, West Virginia only recently legalized all forms of online gambling, including poker.
+West Virginia poker: Like Michigan, West Virginia only recently legalized all forms of online gambling, including poker.
 While the first sportsbooks have already opened, sites offering Hold’em and Omaha poker aren’t expected until 2021.

 You can try out a range of Omaha poker variants online.
 Load up a play-money cash game or enter a freeroll and enjoy risk-free tournament gambling!
 Typically, betting in free Omaha poker games is either Limit or Pot Limit.
 With Limit and Pot Limit games, there are strict maximum raises that you can make.